Vancouver Internet

 Advantages

-• Often cheaper than TELUS or Rogers
+• Often cheaper than major-provider promo plans after fees

-• Good for renters and students
+• Good for renters, students, and light-use households

 Considerations